Lelano/plants-love-rust/README.md

 - Code: Rust firmware present under `firmware/`
 - Next steps: extend firmware logic (GPIO, sensors), add tests, deploy to Pi

+## AI Usage
+Some documentation and code comments were generated or assisted by AI tools (ChatGPT-5).
+Code logic and structure were designed and implemented by the project authors.
+AI was used in the ssh deploy script generation and README writing.
+Source library use such as RPPAL was determined by the authors, GPIO and other hardware interfacing code was authored by the project team.

 ## Firmware scaffold
 A minimal Rust firmware scaffold has been added in the `firmware/` folder.
 It contains a Cargo package you can build and run locally.